 Keeping our 100-plus-year-old buildings and three reproduction buildings clean is a constant battle.
 The buildings are not as well sealed as modern buildings, and dust, spiders, flies and other bugs are always present.
 This task would be great for a group looking for a community project to work on once every few months.
 With a big enough group, the buildings could be cleaned easily in a Saturday afternoon.

 Do you like meeting people from all walks of life?
-Then volunteering as a Gift Shop Attendee may be just the job for you.
-Our Gift Shop volunteers work a four-hour morning or afternoon shift on Saturdays.
-They also help out the office staff by stuffing envelopes, stapling papers, cutting up coupons for your Tired Iron show, and other general administrative tasks.
+Then volunteering in the Trail Shop may be just the job for you.
+Our shop volunteers work a four-hour morning or afternoon shift on Saturdays.